yubber/parrotify/README.md

 # parrotify
-replaces img elements with parrots
+replaces img/div/span src/bg img with parrots

 oman i am not godo with markdopwn

+# muy importante yes gifs may induce seizures epilepsy careful

 #### what does this do?
 bookmarklet that replaces img src/span & div bg img with random parrots